microsoft/CsWinRT/README.md

 ### Reference an interop assembly

-Application developers on .NET5+ can reference C#/WinRT interop assemblies by adding a reference to the interop NuGet package.
+Application developers on .NET 5+ can reference C#/WinRT interop assemblies by adding a reference to the interop NuGet package.
 This replaces any `*.winmd` references.
-The .NET5+ application includes `WinRT.Runtime.dll` which handles WinRT type activation logic.
+The .NET 5+ application includes `WinRT.Runtime.dll` which handles WinRT type activation logic.

 <img alt = "Adding projection"
     src="docs/images/Diagram_AddProjection.jpg"
     width="70%" height="50%">

-## Motivation

-[.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) is the focus for the .NET platform.
-It is an open-source, cross-platform runtime that can be used to build device, cloud, and IoT applications.
-Previous versions of .NET Framework and .NET Core have built-in knowledge of WinRT which is a Windows-specific technology.
-By lifting this projection support out of the compiler and runtime, we are supporting efforts to make .NET more efficient for its .NET 5 release.

-[WinUI3.0](https://github.com/Microsoft/microsoft-ui-xaml) is the effort to lift official native Microsoft UI controls and features out of the operating system, so app developers can use the latest controls and visuals on any in-market version of the OS.
-C#/WinRT is needed to support the changes required for lifting the XAML APIs out of Windows.UI.XAML and into Microsoft.UI.XAML.

-However, C#/WinRT is a general effort and is intended to support other scenarios and versions of the .NET runtime, compatible down to .NET Standard 2.0.

-## Usage and Developer Guidance

-Download the C#/WinRT NuGet package here: https://www.nuget.org/packages/Microsoft.Windows.CsWinRT/

-Please read the [usage](docs/usage.md) and [repository structure](docs/structure.md) docs for a detailed breakdown.
-For recommendations on migrating from System.Runtime.InteropServices, see the [COM Interop](docs/interop.md) guide.
-For additional documentation and walkthroughs, visit <http://aka.ms/cswinrt>.

 ## Building and running C#/WinRT